Extraction

 any circuit outside of the list is discarded.
 And, if the blacklist is passed, then any circuit inside it is discarded.

-If the whitelist or the blacklist are not set then they have no effect and all circuit names will be included in the
+If neither the whitelist nor the blacklist are set then they have no effect and all circuit names will be considered for the

 extraction.
-Both lists can be configured as a comma separated list passed as arguments to the --method-whitelist and
+Both lists can be configured as comma separated lists passed as arguments to the --method-whitelist and

 --method-blacklist flags.

 You can combine these flags in any way you want.
-You can also pass the --list flag to the tool makes it print the
+You can also pass the --list flag to the tool to make it print the

 selected circuits instead of extracting them.
 This is useful for debugging a circuit selection that is not producing the